 Feathercoin is giving away $1000 worth of feathercoins as a thank you to its forum community of 1000.

-The announcement from the Oxford-based, open-source currency, comes after a period of intense interest in Feathercoin and many other digital currencies.
+from the Oxford-based, open-source currency, comes after a period of intense interest in Feathercoin and many other digital currencies.

 "Feathercoin is making a big splash as it receives attention from hundreds of volunteers around the world who donate time and resources to the currency," said lead developer Peter Bushnell.
 "The official Feathercoin forum has exceeded 1,000 members and is preparing for an aggressive push into mainstream markets.
 In celebration the community is giving away over $1,000 in Feathercoins to say thank you for the active participation.